Namaygoosisagagun First Nation

 Namaygoosisagagun First Nation is a non-status Ojibwa First Nation near Onamakawash Lake, on the northshore of Collins Lake, northwest of Lake Nipigon; the First Nation is applying for official band status and reserve lands through the Indian and Northern Affairs Canada.
 The name "Namaygoosisagagun" comes from Namegosi-zaaga'igan, meaning "Trout Lake," which is the Aboriginal name for Collins Lake.
 Though Namaygoosisagagun First Nation have about 140 people registered, only about 30 people live in Collins Lake.
-Collins Lake may be accessed either by Canadian National Railway line or by airplane.
+Collins Lake may be accessed either by Via Rail's The Canadian or by airplane.